Review: Air Canada Maple Leaf Lounge, Halifax, Nova Scotia

 Review: Air Canada Maple Leaf Lounge, Halifax Stanfield Airport, Halifax, Canada

-My flight was set for the mid-afternoon, and after the morning’s events, I headed up to the airport.
-I returned the rental car, happy to have made it out of the snow belt, and headed to the mostly deserted departures hall of the Halifax airport.
+My Air Canada Business Class Halifax – Ottawa flight was set for the mid-afternoon, and after the morning’s events, I headed up to the airport from the Westin Nova Scotian, returned the rental car, happy to have made it out of the snow belt, and headed to the mostly deserted departures hall of the Halifax airport.

 Surprisingly, there was a Clearwater fresh lobster vendor immediately in the airport.
 I can’t recall ever seeing a lobster kiosk in an airport, let alone fresh lobster tanks.
 These lobsters have a view of the Air Canada check in agents!

-I located the check in desks and eventually headed through security to the Air Canada Maple Leaf Lounge.
+I located the Air Canada check in desks and eventually headed through security to the Air Canada Maple Leaf Lounge.
+The Halifax Stanfield International Airport is much like other Canadian airports; clean, small format, empty and institutional in style.

 Inside the Air Canada Maple Leaf Lounge Halifax:

 This version of the Air Canada Maple Leaf Lounge is one of the smaller and more tired ones in the system.
-It seems like all the attention and love have been focused on Canada’s major business cities such as Toronto, Calgary and Vancouver, leaving these smaller outposts in need of renovation and repair.
-The lounge had standard Maple Leaf Lounge fare, although the color scheme was stuck in the early turn of the century with browns and greys.
+It seems like all the attention and love have been focused on Canada’s major business cities such as Toronto, Calgary and Vancouver, leaving these smaller outposts in need of a bit of renovation and repair.
+The lounge had standard Maple Leaf Lounge fare, although the color scheme on my visit was stuck in the early turn of the century with browns and greys.

 Food and Beverage: